[PREV - ARGUMENT_FROM_BOREDOM] [TOP]

 legally married to these men.

-In both stories, the problem is resolved by
+In both stories, the problem is resolved

-the couple falling in love.
+by the couple falling in love.

-Further, the man climbs in social rank,
+Further, in both, the man climbs in social

-becoming more respectable.
+rank, becoming more respectable.

 And also, the woman achieves something like what

-she was after -- for "Lord Jonnie" it's
+she was after-- for "Lord Jonnie" it's

 financial respectability, though for "Bride of